Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Admin feature

 Admin or Superuser has special permission for blog site.
-She/he/they can sign-in to the blog.
+She/he/they can sign-in to the blog via admin sign-in page.

 ![My picture](assets/images/admin_sign_in.jpg)